Our mission, ethos and values

 Welcome to City of Bristol College.
 I am delighted that you are thinking of joining us and hundreds of other students and employers who are already a part of our college community.

 By studying with us, you can get more out of life, improve your qualifications, and make progress into a new job or within your existing career.
 You can create the future you want by choosing from the huge variety of courses available at our College.
 You can undertake traditional classroom-based learning or learn in the workplace through our extensive apprenticeship programme.
-We also offer higher education and professional courses within our University Centre which holds a Teaching Excellence Silver award.
+We also offer higher education and professional courses within our University Centre.

 I look forward to welcoming you to City of Bristol College, Bristol’s leading provider of Further Education for all.